Kang-geophysics/nvim-starter-pack/README.md

 ## Tips
 - Broken fonts and icons
-    - Make sure you have **"Nerd Fonts"**
+    - Make sure you have **"Nerd Fonts"** or not.
-    You can install just clicking `*.ttf` file.
+    - You can install just by clicking on the `*.ttf` file if your OS is Windows.
-    But I recommend installing as a tff **for all users**. [(Nerd Fonts)](https://www.nerdfonts.com/)
+    - I recommend installing it **for all users**. [(Nerd Fonts)](https://www.nerdfonts.com/)
 - LSP
     - LSP like pyright are available through npm.
-On Windows, you can do this by installing the Node.js program.
+On Windows, you can do this by installing the `Node.js` program.
 This can be installed via the following link
     [Download Node.js](https://nodejs.org/en/download/prebuilt-installer).
 You can install it through the Package Manager like windget, fnm, Brew or directly using a pre-built installer.
     - For python, I recommend installing `pyright (LSP)` and `ruff(LSP+Linter+Formatter)` through Mason.
 - Buffers